cgerry98/WashingtonTeamFoodDesert/README.md

 Low-income: a poverty rate of 20 percent or greater, or a median family income at or below 80 percent of the statewide or metropolitan area median family income;
 Low-access: at least 500 persons and/or at least 33 percent of the population lives more than 1 mile from a supermarket or large grocery store (10 miles, in the case of rural census tracts).
-Data on population and income come from the 2000 Census of Population and Housing."
+Data on population and income come from the 2000 Census of Population and Housing" (Ploeg, 2011).

 So we would need to simulate 500 random points in the region to make a statement that the region is a food desert.

 We found out the average distance of the 500 residents are within 1 mile of a grocery store making the neighborhood a non food desert area.

+Ploeg, M. V. (2011, December 1).
 Mapping Food Deserts in the United States.
-USDA ERS - Data Feature: Mapping Food Deserts in the U.S. (2011a, December 1). https://www.ers.usda.gov/amber-waves/2011/december/data-feature-mapping-food-deserts-in-the-us/
+USDA ERS - Data Feature: Mapping Food Deserts in the U.S. https://www.ers.usda.gov/amber-waves/2011/december/data-feature-mapping-food-deserts-in-the-us/